drozd324/GPU_Delaunay_Triangulation/thesis.typ

 	#figure(
 		image("main/plotting/floatVsDouble/floatVsDouble.png", width: 80%),
-		caption: [floatVsDouble]
+		caption: [This figure displays the difference in runtime between the same GPU code in single and in double precision.
+Solid lines show the run time with their respective point distribution in single precision and dashed lines of the same color show the run time of the same distribtion but in double precision instead.
+		]
 	) <floatVsDouble_plt>

 	When comparing how scalable an algorithm is in the world of parallel CPU programming, with concepts such as strong and weak scaling, there is no standardized way of doing so for a single GPU code.
 	The strong and weak scaling approches of analysis can be usefull for GPUs when we have a multi GPU code however we have not created a multi GPU code.
+The next best approach we found, used by @gDel3D, is to instead compare run time on different GPUs.
+Alongside the run time we also calculate the a normalized run time defined by the run time divided by the product of the numer of cores and the base clock frequency of the respective GPU.
+The normalized runtime is a reasonable metric to consider as the divisor is a measure of how often a computation is performed.

 	#figure(
 		image("main/plotting/gpuModelTest/gpuModelTest.png", width: 80%),
-		caption: [devicee comp]
+		caption: [A comparison of the algorithm running on a variety of NVIDIA GPUs.]
 	) <gpuModelTest_plt>